Texas Senate Bill 140: What It Means for Your Mobile Messaging Campaigns

 We’re already following federal TCPA rules.
 Isn’t that enough?

-Unfortunately, no. Texas Senate Bill 140 adds state-specific requirements on top of federal laws.
+No. Texas Senate Bill 140 adds state-specific requirements on top of federal laws.
 You need to comply with both.

 Does this really apply to image messages, too?